 The Decision Process

 Once you submit all of your application materials to the Graduate School online, the Program Director will forward your application to the College’s Doctoral Committee who will make a decision based on objective criteria (e.g., GRE scores, GPA, recommendations, etc.).
-Those who are favorably reviewed are invited to campus for a personal interview.
-Skype interviews and conference calls are used when applicants live far away.
+Those who are favorably reviewed and are also requesting funding support may be asked to participate in an interview via Zoom.
 Generally, we like to complete all of our interviews before the end of April.
-January admission may be possible in exceptional circumstances.